xuantiep/xdeb-org/content/post/server-firewall-with-nftables.md

       58172, 60000-60100
     }
   }
-  # List of ipv4 addresses to blacklist.
+  # List of ipv4 addresses to block.
-  set blacklist_v4 {
+  set blocklist_v4 {
     # The "ipv4_addr" are for ipv4 addresses and "flags interval" allows to set intervals.
     type ipv4_addr; flags interval;
     elements = {